GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

       - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>
       - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>
       - (text-only): <https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml>
   * Max Rate: The maximum rate in Kibps of the payload data for this channel.
-Channel data MUST NOT exceed this rate over any 5s window, if it does clients SHOULD leave the channel with reason Max Rate Exceeded.
+Channel data MUST NOT exceed this rate over any 5s window, if it does clients SHOULD leave the channel with reason "MAX_RATE_EXCEEDED".
-  * Max ACK Delay: A value used similarly to max_ack_delay ({{Section 18.2 of RFC9000}}}) that applies to traffic in this channel.
+  * Max ACK Delay: A value used similarly to max_ack_delay ({{Section 18.2 of RFC9000}}) that applies to traffic in this channel.
 Clients SHOULD NOT intentionally add delay to MC_ACK frames for traffic in this channel beyond this value, in milliseconds, and SHOULD NOT add any delay to the first MC_ACK of data packets for a channel.
 As long as they stay inside these limits, clients can improve efficiency and network load for the uplink by aggregating MC_ACK frames whenever possible.

 A client MUST NOT use the channel ID included in an MC_ANNOUNCE frame as a connection ID for the unicast connection.
 If it is already in use, the client should retire it as soon as possible.
 As the server knows which connection IDs are in use by the client, it MUST wait with the sending of an MC_JOIN frame until the channel ID associated with it has been retired by the client.